BobaBoard/boba-docs/docusaurus/docs/users/howto/tagging.md

 #### Content Notices {#cn}

-Set by putting `cn:` at the beginning of a tag, content notices are moved above the thread to give people a warning about potentially nsfw, triggering, or upsetting content that are in the thread, it's comments, or contributions so that they can skip it, [mute it](/docs/users/howto/threads#thread-menu), [hide it](/docs/users/howto/threads#thread-menu), or be better prepared.
+Set by putting `cn:` at the beginning of a tag, content notices are moved above the thread to give people a warning about potentially NSFW, triggering, or upsetting content that are in the thread, it's comments, or contributions so that they can skip it, [mute it](/docs/users/howto/threads#thread-menu), [hide it](/docs/users/howto/threads#thread-menu), or be better prepared.